 By state law, the College is prohibited from furnishing free textbooks or supplies to students.
 These items may be purchased in the College Bookstore.

-Same day, over the counter, official transcript orders can be made in person at Admissions & Records (with a valid photo ID) after payment is made to the Student Business Office on campus for $15 per transcript.
+Same-day, over-the-counter, official transcript orders can be made in person at Admissions & Records (with a valid photo ID) after payment is made to the Student Business Office on campus for $15 per transcript.
+Consult the college website for current pricing of the additional delivery fee and for up-to-date information about requesting your transcripts.